-In general, it is not advisable to keep the standard password \1234" permanently, because it apparently does not offer any serious safety.
-While setting a new password (via [Device Para / Security] \Password\), keep in mind that every password is always composed from only the digits 1, 2, 3, 4.
+In general, it is not advisable to keep the standard password 1234" permanently, because it apparently does not offer any serious safety.
+While setting a new password (via [Device Para / Security] Password), keep in mind that every access-level password is always composed of only the digits 1, 2, 3, 4.